hoplaahei/hoplaahei.github.io/_posts/2014-11-28-fix-gpt-boot-on-free-bsd-for-thinkpad-t520.md

 tags: ""
 ---

-To cut a long story short, the bioses in Lenovo T520, T420s and W520 cannot handle the way BSD installations partition with GPT.
+To cut a long story short, the bioses in Lenovo T520, T420s and W520 cannot handle the way BSD installations try to partition with GPT.
 Lenovo bios borks when it sees an `ee` type protective MBR partition as the first partition.
 To solve this problem we must perform a low-level hack, so I suggest you backup any data first.

 We will use the BSD version of `fdisk` to edit the partition table of an existing installation or installation media to make it bootable.
 Skip the next paragraph if you already have a working BSD environment to run fdisk on.